zevireinitz/influencer.dev/README.md

 - You have specific technical areas of expertise that you focus on with your content
 - You publish your content on mainstream platforms under your personal name/brand (and not as a ghostwriter)
 - You are interested in working with brands/companies to create content related to their dev-focused products

--  content

-You should add yourself to the list of you
--
-Lots of developers create good content and have built niche audiences.
-Lots of companies/makers look for the right people to help them promote their dev-focused product or tool.

-I could not find a marketplace where these two groups could meet one another, so I've decided to built it myself.

-As head of marketing at Livecycle, I learned that influencer marketing is one of the most effective ways to promote a product or developer tool.
-There are lots of talented folks out there who have built audiences in their areas of interest and expertise, and collaborating with the right people can help you get in front of the technical audience you're looking for.
-The challenge is

-and somThere are lots of talented people creating content and building audiences.
-And there are people/companies building developer-focused productd who would love  producr

-Influencers are greatV

 # What the columns mean